kaycee1771/ISMS_Engine/README.md

 * **GitOps + SIEM Events**: React to live policy and threat signal changes.
 * **Modular Phases**: Each phase is reusable, pluggable, and CLI-runnable.
 * **Drift-aware Fitness Tracking**: Line chart tracking and risk prioritization (soon).

 ---

+## Design

+- **Modular by Design**: Each component is pluggable and callable independently.
+- **Backend-Only**: CI/CD and infra-centric workflows.
+No frontend needed.
+- **Explainable Compliance**: Transparency through LLM-powered narratives.
+- **DevOps Ready**: Supports hooks for GitOps, REST APIs, SIEMs, and telemetry.

+---